isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-baby-safe-paint-for-crib.markdown

 It is purely non-toxic and environmentally friendly, designed with non-odor.
-On the contrary, it is hypoallergenic and suitable for use indoors - on the patio, [wood flooring](https://pestpolicy.com/how-to-remove-paint-from-wooden-floor/) , kitchen countertops, balcony decking, or even garden furniture.
+On the contrary, it is hypoallergenic and suitable for use indoors - on the patio, [wood flooring](https://pestpolicy.com/how-to-remove-paint-from-wooden-floor/) , kitchen countertops, balcony decking, or evenÂ garden furniture.
 It has impressive coverage with a smooth, silky, and chalky finish.
 The paint can be applied in 1-2 coats and does not need priming or sanding before painting.
 Retique It is fast dries to touch in 30 minutes and suitable for indoor furniture or previously painted wallboards, metal surfaces, or interior masonry.
 The paint is durable with the ability to withstand finger nail scratch with an easy to clean smooth finish.
 It is also dense and gives an even coverage that is self-leveling.
 Also,